nhrones/SSE-RPC/readme.md

 type JsonArray = JsonValue[];
 type JsonValue = JsonPrimitive | JsonObject | JsonArray;
 ```

+This service can be called `raw`; without the clients async support.

 A `raw` client call is performed as:

 ```js
    fetch("/rpc", {
       method: "POST",